mhindery/mh-structlog/README.md

 getLogger('some_named_logger').info('hey')
 ```

-To filter everything to a certain level:
+To filter everything out up to a certain level:

 ```python
 from mh_structlog import *